A Tradition Develops Over Time

 Today, in Reform synagogues, boys and girls celebrate this coming of age at 13, and, in the egalitarian spirit of our movement, what boys and girls are expected to do is identical.

-Becoming Bar/Bat Mitzvah at The Hebrew Congregation of St Thomas
+Becoming Bar/Bat Mitzvah at Congregation Beth Israel (Link under construction.)

 * Guide and Outline for a D'var Torah (Commentary on the Torah portion)

 * Guide and Outline for Introduction to the Haftarah

 Background about Haftarah: Definition,

 Explanation, History, and How and Why Portions Were Chosen